Skunks are known for spraying a foul-smelling fluid from their anal glands when they feel threatened.

-Skunks are not normally found in the deserts, but are present in other parts of North America and the United States.
-These small mammals are popular but there is a lot of false information surrounding them.
+Skunks are not normally found in the deserts but in other parts of North America and the United States.
+These small mammals are popular, but there is a lot of false information surrounding them.

 There are 4 skunk species native to the US.

 - The striped skunk (Mephitis mephitis) is common in the state of Virginia,

 - Along with the Eastern Spotted Skunk (Spilogale putorius).

 - The hog-nosed skunk “Rooter Skunk” (Conepatus mesoleucus)